meshplay/meshplay/docs/pages/installation/kubesphere.md

 language: en
 list: include
 image: /assets/img/platforms/kubesphere.png
-abstract: Install Meshery on KubeSphere
+abstract: Install Meshplay on KubeSphere
 ---

 {% include installation/installation_prerequisites.html %}

-[Meshery](https://meshery.io/) is the open source, cloud native management plane that enables the adoption, operation, and management of Kubernetes, any service mesh, and their workloads.
+[Meshplay](https://meshplay.io/) is the open source, cloud native management plane that enables the adoption, operation, and management of Kubernetes, any service mesh, and their workloads.

-This tutorial walks you through an example of deploying Meshery from the App Store of KubeSphere.
+This tutorial walks you through an example of deploying Meshplay from the App Store of KubeSphere.

 ## Prerequisites